liddiard/harmontown-search/transcripts/README.md

 ## Upload transcript search index

 **Prerequisite:** This project uses [Typesense](https://typesense.org/) as its search indexing provider.
-[Follow the instructions](https://typesense.org/docs/guide/install-typesense.html) to install and start Typesense on your development machine or server.
-Make sure you [configure an API key and data directory](https://typesense.org/docs/0.25.1/api/server-configuration.html#using-command-line-arguments).
+To start the Typesense server, follow the instructions in the [server readme](/server/README.md).

 Upload transcripts for Typesense to index by running `python3 index_transcripts.py`.

 Example usage:

 ```bash
 python3 index_transcripts.py -k '<Typesense API key>' -e dev # upload transcriptions to the local development Typesense server
 ```